Babes In The Wood

 - RoboCop

-- Three Men and A Baby
+- Three Men And A Baby

 - Throw Momma From The Train